 |O2 Arena Facilities Helpline||0843 557 4552||8am-6pm|

-If you have a query or question regarding The O2 Arena, you can use this number to contact the general customer services team.
+If you have a query or question regarding The O2 Arena, this number will contact the general customer services team.
 If you know the department you would like to speak to, you may find the numbers below slightly more usefully.
-However, if you do not, you can call the number above and a member of the O2 customer services team will transfer you to the correct department.

 If you are concerned that you have lost something at the O2 Arena, you can call this number above to check if your item or items have been found at the site.
 If it has, you can arrange a time to pick them up with the team on this line.